 Orchids Get Their Name From the Greek Word for ‘Testicle’… Gross!

 A list of orchid flower facts wouldn’t be complete without some mention of how they got their name – so buckle up for a bizarre one.
 Orchids are well known for being delicate and sophisticated.
 It’s kind of their thing!
-But despite their elegance and beauty, their name’s origin is quite the opposite, to say the least.
+But despite their elegance and beauty, the origin of the name orchid is quite the opposite, to say the least.

 According to Ancient Greeks, orchids resembled the male genitalia – so they named them órkhis, meaning “testicle” (yes, we’re questioning their judgment, too!).
 For that reason, orchids have long been a symbol of virility, sexuality, and fertility.